Dracula 2000: Plot

-An enraged Dracula attacks Mary, who wraps some retaining cable from a large crucifix around his neck and drags him over the roof edge.
-As dawn breaks, and Dracula looks up at the image of Jesus on the crucifix, the sunlight immolates him.
-He releases Mary from her vampirism before perishing.
-Sometime later, with Simon's support, Mary has taken her father's role in guarding Dracula's remains to prevent the vampire from returning.
+Matched in strength, Mary loops a crucifix cable around Dracula's neck and drags him off the roof.
+As the sun consumes him, Dracula looks to the crucifix as Judas, freeing Mary from her curse before finally perishing.

+Returning to the United Kingdom to claim the Van Helsing estate, Mary assumes watch over Dracula's remains with Simon steadfastly at her side.
+Despite being able to stand in the sunlight without burning pain, Mary's eyes briefly flicker with an eerie glow, suggesting she has not fully returned to normal.

 Production

+Development

 While finalizing post-production on Scream 3, Bob Weinstein approached editor Patrick Lussier on a modernized take on Dracula entitled Dracula 2000.
 When Lussier asked Weinstein what the film was about, Weinstein responded "I don't know."
 Joel Soisson, having written under Lussier for The Prophecy 3: The Ascent, was brought on board to flesh out the film.
 The filmmakers quickly drafted a screenplay by January 2000, which envisioned a smaller scale story than Weinstein had hoped for.
 Soisson's initial pitch, which included a vampire hunting priest, would ultimately be recycled for the sequel, Dracula II: Ascension.
 Inspired by the prior Hammer Horror entries, particularly Dracula A.D.
 1972, Lussier attempted to employ similar methods for his film.
 Lussier and Soisson also sought to differentiate their Dracula from other adaptations.
 The director took note of the character's scorn for Christian iconography, ultimately linking him to Judas Iscariot.

 Wes Craven served as an executive producer on the project.
 Craven's name was used heavily in marketing, as done on previous films such as Wishmaster and Don't Look Down.
 Ehren Kruger performed a script polish, while Scott Derrickson and his writing partner Paul Harris Boardman were enlisted for a rewrite just two weeks before production.
 According to Derrickson, Weinstein thought the script was "terrible" but was moving forward with production regardless; when Derrickson asked why he was making the movie, Weinstein replied "Because it's called Dracula 2000".

+Casting

 During pre-production in Toronto, Lussier had already blocked several scenes using assistants.
 Christopher Plummer, Jennifer Esposito, Colleen Fitzpatrick, Omar Epps, Justine Waddell, Jonny Lee Miller, and Jeri Ryan arrived on set, but no actor had been cast in the title role.
 Gerard Butler would be cast as Dracula only two days before filming commenced.